mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 # Chapter 3: Classes

-This section includes two new subclass options: the College of Legends for the bard and the Wild Composer for the ranger.
+This section includes two new subclass options with abilities centered around the use of rhythmancy magic: the College of Legends for the bard and the Wild Composer for the ranger.

 ## Bard